Oakworth railway station: Preservation

 The Keighley and Worth Valley Railway Preservation Society took over the line and re-opened the line and the station on 29 June 1968.
 Milk churns displayed on a hand cart and old railway posters bring back images of a former age.
 The platform fencing is used to display old enamel advertisement signs for period products such as Virol.

 The station is famous for being the main location used in the film The Railway Children.
 The Station can still be seen much as was in the period 1905–1910.
 It is still lit by gas lights both inside the buildings and on the platform.

+It was also used in the Last of the Summer Wine episode "Full Steam Behind" when Compo, Foggy and Clegg accidentally start a train in motion.
+However the station name is not seen on screen.

 The station foreman on duty at Oakworth also has responsibility for the level crossing at the end of the platform, which is controlled by interlocked signals.

 The station was also a location for filming part of the Joe Jackson video for the song "Breaking Us in Two" from the "Night and Day" album in 1982.

 Some scenes for the first and second episodes of All Creatures Great and Small (2020 TV series) were filmed at the station.